MauroSola/Excel-Project-Data-Analytics/Salary_Dashboard/README_Salary_Dashboard.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+The main purpose of this dashboard is to investigate the data jobs salary dataset and unearth multiple tendencies regarding salary amongst all of the job roles within Data.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+The data is from Luke Barouse's Excel course, which, along with the Dataset, provided the foundation needed to analyse the  data using Excel.

+Going deeper into the dataset.
+Itself contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 ### Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).
+The Dashboard can be found on:

 ### Excel Skills Used

-The following Excel skills were utilized for analysis:
+The following Excel skills were utilised for this analysis:

 - **📉 Charts**
 - **🧮 Formulas and Functions**